GM2nddev/aws-bootcamp-cruddur-2023/journal/week1.md

-# Week 1 — App Containerization
+# Week 1 — Docker and App Containerization

 Docker is a platform that allows developers to build, ship, and run applications in containers.
 Containers are lightweight, portable, and self-contained environments that can run an application and all its dependencies.